scikit-hep/scikit-hep.github.io/pages/developers/style.md

 Python hides important warnings by default, mostly because it's trying to be nice to users.
 You are a developer, you don't want it to be "nice".
 You want to find and fix warnings before they cause user errors!
-Always either run Python/PyTest 3.1+ with `-Wd`, or set `export PYTHONWARNINGS=d` in your environment.
+Always run with `-Wd`, or set `export PYTHONWARNINGS=d` in your environment.
-You can also add the following to your `setup.cfg` file:
+You can also add the following to your `setup.cfg` file for PyTest:

 ```ini
 [tool:pytest]